 2021 Volkswagen Tiguan Problems and Top Complaints – Is Your Car A Lemon?

-Service brakes and structure issues among the top complaints received by the NHTSA from vehicle owners
+Structure and forward collision-avoidance issues are among the top complaints received by the NHTSA from vehicle owners

 Complaint CategoryNumber of Complaints